yegor256/datum/md/policy.md

 <a name="34" href="#34">§34</a>
 "Mandatory Roles."
 A project must always have one PO and one ARC.
-A project may not have more than two ARCs or POs.
+A project may not have more than two ARCs or more than two POs.

 <a name="17" href="#17">§17</a>
 "Connect GitHub."